rackerlabs/support-how-to/content/rackconnect/rackconnect-v20.md

 To use RackConnect, you must complete the process detailed in the next section for at least one Cloud account.

-For videos that demonstrate the steps in this process, including an overview of the RackConnect portal interface, creating network policies, and adding a Cloud account to RackConnect, visit the **Community > Video Knowledge Base** section of the MyRackspace Portal.

-You can also find more documentation about RackConnect in the **Community > Knowledge Center** section of the MyRackspace Portal.

 For a collection of recommendations for using RackConnect, see [RackConnect best practices](/how-to/rackconnect-v20-best-practices).